As an Amazon Associate I earn from qualifying purchases.

 - salt and pepper to taste

-Prep all the remaining ingredients and then toss with the orzo in a large mixing bowl.
-Adjust the vinaigrette, salt and pepper to taste before serving.
+- Prep all the remaining ingredients and then toss them with the orzo in a large bowl.

 - Adjust the vinaigrette, salt, and pepper to taste before serving.